jidicula/forcepush/content/posts/2021-02-01-How-the-DND-Digital-HR-Appdev-Team-Does-Agile-Rituals.md

 ---
-title: How the DND Digital HR AppDev Team Does Agile Rituals
+title: How the DND Digital HR AppDev Team Does Scrum Rituals
 date: 2021-02-01 22:10:09 -0500
-excerpt: "I thought I'd write about how I coordinated our Agile rituals."
+excerpt: "I thought I'd write about how I coordinated our Scrum rituals."
 tags:
  - Agile
+ - Scrum
  - DND
  - software engineering
 ---

 My team in DND Civilian HR rotates the Scrum Master responsibilities among team members interested in taking on the role.
-I finished a 2-sprint rotation for this a couple of weeks ago, so I thought I'd write about how I coordinated our Agile rituals.
+I finished a 2-sprint rotation for this a couple of weeks ago, so I thought I'd write about how I coordinated our Scrum rituals.

 A few notes before I begin:
 * The "extra developer" should be a team member whose knowledge complements that of the Scrum Master - for example, if the Scrum Master is more familiarized with backend development, the extra dev should have more expertise in frontend development.